wirt-ee/wirt-ee.github.io/docs/logbook/ceph-reef-to-squid/index.md

 Manual cluster, distro packages via Ubuntu Cloud Archive, no cephadm — the deployment style the official docs have quietly abandoned.
 Almost everything written about this upgrade assumes `cephadm`; this is the other path.
-The estate's Ceph had walked this path before — [jewel to luminous, by hand, in 2017](../ceph-jewel-to-luminous/index.md).
+The environment's Ceph had walked this path before — [jewel to luminous, by hand, in 2017](../ceph-jewel-to-luminous/index.md).

 Versions in play: